-Both SRKW and transient killer whales could occur near the project area.
-Take calculations indicate that up to six SRKWs and two transient whales could be taken by Level B harassment.
-Even though the project site is located in summer core area critical habitat, the southeastern corner of the Strait of Georgia is not a location where SRKW are commonly located.
-After reviewing the monthly reports of September through October from 2016-2023, the occurrence of killer whales from any stock was uncommon in the southeastern corner of the Strait of Georgia.
-Furthermore SRKWs were far less prevalent when compared to transients (ORCA 2024).
-Given the expansive range of SRKWs; the relatively small area of their habitat that may be affected by the proposed project; the ready availability of habitat of similar or higher value, and short-term nature of construction (17 days), NMFS concluded that take of SRKWs would be unlikely.
-Additionally, Petrogas will shut down whenever a killer whale from any stock is observed approaching a harassment zone so take of transients is also not likely.
-Given the ability to visually detect killer whales from proposed PSO locations (including boats), the capacity to track SRKWs through contact with the ORCA Network, and the expected efficacy of proposed mitigation and monitoring measures, Petrogas elected not to request take.
+Both SRKW and transient killer whales could potentially occur near the project area.
+Based on best available density estimates, Phillips 66 has calculated that up to two SRKWs and one transient whale could be taken, by Level B harassment only.
+Even though the project site is located in summer core area critical habitat, and the project may begin August 1, the southeastern corner of the Strait of Georgia (where the project is located) is not a location where SRKW are commonly sighted.
+According to the monthly ORCA network reports of September through October, from 2016-2023, the occurrence of killer whales from any stock was uncommon in the southeastern corner of the Strait of Georgia.
+When compared to transient killer whales, sightings of SRKWs were far less prevalent (ORCA 2024).
+Mitigation requires that pile driving activity shut down whenever a killer whale from any stock is observed approaching a harassment zone.
+Given the ability to visually detect killer whales from proposed PSO locations (including boats), the capacity to track this species through contact with the ORCA Network, and the expected efficacy of proposed mitigation and monitoring measures, Phillips 66 elected to not request take.
+Due to the expansive range of SRKWs; the relatively small area of their habitat that may be affected by the proposed project; the ready availability of habitat of similar or higher value, and the shortterm nature of installation construction (35 days), Phillips 66 determined that no take of killer whales is likely to occur and did not request that any such take be authorized.
 NMFS concurs with this request and, therefore, is not proposing to authorize take of killer whales.